-Best board game apps for iPhone and iPad in 2018
+Cure your boredom with some iOS board games

 Exploding Kittens

-Exploding Kittens is one of the most-funded game on Kickstarter, and now it's even available digitally.
+Exploding Kittens is one of the most-funded games on Kickstarter, and now it's even available digitally.

 The game of Exploding Kittens can be played with 2-5 people, and it works with multiple phones in the same room, or just online.
-And if you are alone, there's a single player mode too.
+And if you are alone, there's a single-player mode too.

 The goal of the game is simple and similar to Russian Roulette.
 Everyone draws cards, hoping that they don't draw an Exploding Kitten.
 When this happens, they are "dead" and get kicked from the game.
-That is, unless they have a Defuse card, which can prevent the kitten from exploding through the powers of belly rubs, laser pointers, and other things cats like.
+That is unless they have a Defuse card, which can prevent the kitten from exploding through the powers of belly rubs, laser pointers, and other things cats like.
 All other cards in the deck are used to move, mitigate, or avoid the Exploding Kitten entirely.

 Exploding Kittens is a game that is sure to get everyone laughing, and all art is drawn by The Oatmeal himself.